Frybread Face and Me: Release

 Frybread Face and Me had its world premiere at 2023 South by Southwest Film & TV Festival on March 11, 2023.
 It screened at the 2023 Toronto International Film Festival in the Discovery section on September 11, 2023.
 In November 2023, ARRAY acquired distribution rights to the film in the United States, United Kingdom and Ireland.
-On November 24, 2023 the film received a limited theatrical release, alongside a Netflix release.
+On November 24, 2023, the film received a limited theatrical release, alongside a Netflix release.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 71 out of 100, based on 9 critics, indicating "generally favorable" reviews.

 The film received was dubbed "a refreshing queer take on the coming of age genre", "absolutely charming", and "heartfelt".
 Angie Han of The Hollywood Reporter wrote that for what the film "lacks in drama, it makes up for in a boundless affection for its characters and an appreciation for the everyday details of their lives."
 Lisa Kennedy of Variety wrote that "watching this family interact is a reminder how rare it is to see so many American indigenous actors in a space, weaving the unique and universal into stories that expand our storehouse of their experience."